mikepfeiffer/azure-arch-masterclass/Monday/Lab 3/README.md

 6. Verfiy that your on-prem users are showing up in AAD after the intial sync
 7. Trying signing into the Azure portal with an on-prem users credentials

-### Tips:

-If you forgot to use your custom domain name for the AD forest, you can add a new UPN suffix in Active Directory Domains and Trusts.
-Make sure the users you are trying to sync have a UPN under the same domain you have registered in AAD.

 ### Notes:

 What is hybrid identity?